ryantd42/NY-Legislative-Git/2023/A7895B-2023/bill.md

- dation of the New York State American Federation of Labor  and  Congress of  Industrial  Organizations and one upon the recommendation of the New York State Business Council; (g) one member, who shall be  appointed  by the  speaker of the assembly; and (h) one member, who shall be appointed by the temporary president of the senate.
+ dation of the New York State American Federation of Labor  and  Congress of  Industrial  Organizations and one upon the recommendation of the New York State Business Council; (g) one member, who shall be  appointed  by the  speaker  of the assembly; (h) one member, who shall be appointed by the temporary president of the senate; (i)  one  member,  who  shall  be appointed  by  the  minority leader of the assembly; and (j) one member, who shall be appointed by the minority leader of the senate.
   2. The interagency task force shall meet as often as is necessary, but no less than once per month and where otherwise appropriate to  fulfill- ing  its duties under this chapter.
 The members of the commission shall